QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 evolution of the demand shock, as we will see in the second deterministically seasonal demand shock case analyzed below.

-There the original firms optimally accumulates inventories slowly because the next positive demand shock is in the distant future.
+There the original firms optimally accumulate inventories slowly because the next positive demand shock is in the distant future.

 To make the green-blue model production comparison easier to see, let’s